medusa-project/active-medusa/README.md

 b = Bytestream.new(parent_url: 'http://url/of/parent/container')
 ```

-But before it can be saved, you will want to associate some data with it.
+Before saving it, you will probably want to associate some data with it.
 You
 can specify a file to upload:

 ```ruby